Nebalus/MCReloaded/README.md

-# ⚠️WARNING!!!⚠️ This plugin is still in heavy development
+# ⚠️WARNING!!!⚠️ This plugin is still in development

 # MCReloaded
 A server plugin for the game Minecraft v1.19